NOTE: If you are viewing this page via CRAN note that the main GGIR documentation has been migrated to the GGIR GitHub pages.

 1/1/2022 16:48:26.079 | -0.42138672 | 0.41993469 | -0.76513672 | 24 |

 This file contains timestamps in the column 1 (formatted as “%d/%m/%Y %H:%M:%OS”), the acceleration signals (in g’s) for the x, y, and z axis in the columns 2, 3, and 4, respectively, and temperature information in Celsius in the column 5.
-Also, this file has no header.
+Also, this file has no file header.

 Before we can use this with GGIR, we first test read this file using